 We can only aid these groups who aren’t being heard by becoming familiar with them, and then understanding will follow.
 My biggest fear is that we continue to lose so many great minds in the 2020s because of prejudice or stigmas.
 Refusal to invest in these groups or ask critical questions about another is harmful to our society.
 We miss out on getting the greatest returns because we are not bold enough to believe in someone no matter their background.
 With growing numbers of children who don’t have access to quality healthcare and education.
 Our opportunities for advancement as a species narrow.

 Julio C. Tello is the father of Peruvian archaeology without his family helping pay for his education and being taken under the wing of a friend’s father almost everything known about the ancient indigenous society of the could’ve been missed.

-Marrie Currie the only person win a noble prize in two different sciences would not have without the educational investment of Poland’s Flying university and underground effort to educate Poland’s youth during a time of political instability.
+Marrie Currie the only person to win a Nobel Prize in two different sciences would not have without the educational investment of Poland’s Flying University and underground effort to educate Poland’s youth during a time of political instability.

 American Sociologist W.E.B.
-Dubois revolutionized sociology with his race conflict theory which would never have happened without his church donations to get him in college at fisk university which then leads him to Havard University where he was the first African American to receive a Ph.D. from the institution.
+Dubois revolutionized sociology with his race conflict theory which would never have happened without his church donations to get him into college at Fisk University which then led him to Havard University where he was the first African American to receive a Ph.D. from the institution.